Add New Load

 - Data Center Power Distribution: Optimize PDU (Power Distribution Unit) loading for UPS systems

-- Renewable Energy Integration: Balance inverter outputs in three-phase solar installations
+- Renewable Energy Integration: Balance inverter outputs in three-phase solar installations, often in conjunction with an inverter sizing calculator to ensure compatibility.

 - Electrical Commissioning: Verify phase balance during system startup and acceptance testing